David Fincher Biography

 Filming started in October 2009 and was released a year later, to critical acclaim.
 Trent Reznor and Atticus Ross created the soundtrack for the film, Fincher had long been a fan of Reznor's work in Nine Inch Nails even putting a remix of "Closer" in the beginning of Seven and directing the music video for "Only".
 Fincher was awarded Best Director at the 2011 Golden Globes for this film.
 The film also won Best Original Score and Best Picture (Drama) at the same award show.

 On November 1, 2007, Variety reported that Fincher was attached to do an adaptation of a French graphic novel called The Killer by Alexis Nolent, which was optioned by Paramount Pictures and Brad Pitt’s Plan B Entertainment, with Pitt attached to star in the film.
 Scripted by Allesandro Camon, the film is about a top assassin, with his conscience getting the better of him, and a cop on his tail.

-An announcement was made on November 9, 2009 that Andrew Kevin Walker and David Fincher will re-team for the remake of the 1975 film The Reincarnation of Peter Proud.
-This marks the fifth time Andrew Kevin Walker and Fincher will work together.
+An announcement was made on November 9, 2009, that Andrew Kevin Walker and David Fincher will re-team for the remake of the 1975 film The Reincarnation of Peter Proud.
+This marks the fifth time that Andrew Kevin Walker and Fincher worked together.
 Walker wrote Fincher's 1995 thriller Seven, did uncredited rewrites for Fight Club and The Game and made a cameo appearance in Panic Room.